apache/whimsy/www/board/agenda/README.md

    you needing to expend much effort to make it so.

 This code clearly isn't complete.
-What I'm looking for is people who are wlling to experiment and contribute.
+What I'm looking for is people who are willing to experiment and contribute.
 Are you in?

 Sketching out some ideas: adding a new page to the navigation dropdown would involve: